Supan13/AirlineModel/PredictingAirFlightDelay.md

 **PREDICTIVE MODELS FOR ARRIVAL DELAYS**

-I have created several machine learning models to predict flight arriaval delays using There are ways to predict flight arrival delay, in this project instead of predicting the extent of delay, I opt to predict the outcome classes according to whether a flight is delayed (1) or not
+I have created two machine learning models to predict flight arriaval delays using There are ways to predict flight arrival delay, in this project instead of predicting the extent of delay, I opt to predict the outcome classes according to whether a flight is delayed (1) or not